• The Upfit Insider

 🛑 Important:

-• Overloading asphalt even slightly can crack frames and trigger DOT fines
+• Overloading cracks frames + triggers DOT fines

-• Always confirm GVWR and bridge laws by state
+• Always confirm vehicle weight rating (GVWR) by state

 Real-World Example: Steel vs. Aluminum Dump Bodies (NJ Laws)